PolymeshAssociation/Polymesh/README.md

 ./target/release/polymesh --dev
 ```

 Detailed logs may be shown by running the node with the following environment variables set:
 `RUST_LOG=debug RUST_BACKTRACE=1 ./target/release/polymesh --dev`.

 [Web Interface]: https://app.polymesh.live/#/explorer

 To access the Polymesh Chain using the [Web Interface] do the following:

-1. Click on the Polymeth logo in the top-left corner of the UI.
+1. Click on the Polymesh logo in the top-left corner of the UI.
 You can then select "Local Node" under the Development section.

    > Note: if the `polymesh` node above is on a different machine than your browser (e.g., a server on your local network), you'll need to use a *"custom endpoint"*, e.g., `ws://192.168.0.100:9944/`.
    > The [Web Interface] uses `https`, but your `polymesh` instance does not, so you'll need `ws://` as opposed to `wss://`.
 You'll also need to use `http://httpapp.polymesh.live/` instead of [Web Interface].
 Otherwise, you'll have problems with mixed-content blocking (https vs. http).